nothingnone/Note/DATE/DATE.md

 			- [ ] select valid trajectories from obstacle trackers.
 				- [ ] add historical_dy and same_forward_direction func in obstacle tracker.
 				- [ ] add trajectories quality.
+				- [ ] fusion, how to compute s, st. Pay attention.
 				- logics: long enough, same direction, close in history.
 				- what about New obstacle but has not goes to
 		- [ ] evaluate function.